 Edit a risk list from the Fraud control widget

-- In your in your Customer Area, select Transactions > Payments.
+- Select Transactions > Payments.

 - Select the PSP reference for the transaction you want to block.